alertflex/altprobe/README.md

 * For enabling an network activities events from Auditd, please, use the command: ``auditctl -a exit,always -F arch=b64 -S connect -k linux-connects``, key value ``linux-connects`` is important!

-* For integration Nginx and ModSecurity 3.0 with Wazuh IDS, add string ``error_log  /var/log/nginx/error.log info;`` to file  nginx.conf examples of Modsecurity rules for Wazuh, please, see in file [0260-nginx_rules.xml](https://github.com/olegzhr/Altprobe/blob/master/configs/0260-nginx_rules.xml)
+* For integration Nginx and ModSecurity 3.0 with Wazuh IDS, add string ``error_log  /var/log/nginx/error.log info;`` to file  nginx.conf.
+Examples of Modsecurity rules for Wazuh, please, see in file [0260-nginx_rules.xml](https://github.com/olegzhr/Altprobe/blob/master/configs/0260-nginx_rules.xml)

 * For advanced configuration of Altprobe use altprobe config file and filtering policies, please, see samples in dir: [/src/etc/](https://github.com/olegzhr/Altprobe/blob/master/src/etc/)